Claire Miller is studying a degree in Aerospace Engineering and is currently battling with MATLAB for her dissertation. Snacks are welcome.

-Systems engineering is a critical part of any project in the engineering industry; whether it’s manufacturing one simple component or designing a complex product such as a car or aircraft.
-Well-established organisations such as NASA and BAE Systems stress the importance of systems engineering in order to meet requirements and succeed in missions and projects.
+Systems engineering is a critical part of any project in the engineering industry, whether it’s manufacturing one simple component or designing a complex product such as a car or aircraft.
+Well-established organisations such as NASA and BAE Systems stress the importance of systems engineering to meet requirements and succeed in missions and projects.
 But what is systems engineering exactly, and what role does it play in the Aerospace industry?

 In order to answer this question, consider what a system is.
 According to MIL-HBK-338B Electronic Reliability Design Handbook, a system is:

 “A composite of equipment and skills and techniques capable of performing or supporting an operational role, or both.”
 (Department of Defence, 1998)

 A system doesn’t necessarily have to be as complex as a vehicle or computer, and it can be part of a larger, more complex system.
 It doesn’t even have to be manmade; the Solar System is a natural example of a system, while the brakes on cars are a system on its own that contributes as part of a larger system.
 A system is an assembly of components that work together to process input to create an output.

 Systems can be split into a number of smaller systems and subsystems that specialise in different areas to ensure that the overall system conforms to its requirements and specifications.
 A hierarchy of these systems can be drawn up to split the requirements of the major system into smaller and more manageable components that can be distributed amongst these specialised subsystems.

 In order to ensure that all the components will work together in the overall system, a lot of communication and integration between subsystems is required.
 This is where systems engineering comes in.
 Systems engineering is described by the International Council on Systems Engineering (INCOSE) as: